Hourly to Salary - Wage Calculator

 $2,880 monthly wage × 12 months = $37,440 yearly wage

-Notice that salary means something different for you as the individual and for company's financiers.
-From an employee's viewpoint, salary range includes compensation parameters on their earnings.
+Notice that salary means something different for you as the individual and for the company's financiers.
+From an employee's viewpoint, the salary range includes compensation parameters on their earnings.
 For the company, it will be an amount that it is able to pay a new employee in a particular position and how much current employees can expect to earn in a specific position.
-In reality, an employer has to pay much more for you than your salary is.
-You "cost" them more, because of the mandatory taxes that they are obliged to pay for each employee.
-What might be not so obvious from the business point of view, each staff member is an expense for the company.
+In reality, an employer has to pay much more for you than your salary.
+You "cost" them more because of the mandatory taxes that they are obliged to pay for each employee.
+What might not be so obvious from the business point of view, each staff member is an expense for the company.
 It's the effects of their work that brings real income.

 The salary range for a particular job position should be considered on three levels: